DAOresearch/awesome-daos/README.md

 - [Holographic consensus](https://medium.com/daostack/holographic-consensus-part-2-4fd461e8dcde) - A governance mechanism that allows for local decisions that represent the interests of a global group.
 - [Conviction voting](https://medium.com/giveth/conviction-voting-a-novel-continuous-decision-making-alternative-to-governance-aa746cfb9475) - Proposals are passed based on aggregated continuous preferences of community members.
 - [Time boxed voting]() - Vote yay or nay on a thing within a window of time.
+- [Wait for quite](https://medium.com/@dominic_w/using-wait-for-quiet-voting-in-the-dao-12ecd9d9ccc3) - Wait until voting has quited down before closing a vote.
+- [Quadratic voting](https://en.wikipedia.org/wiki/Quadratic_voting) - Voting weight scales quadratically with the number of tokens one holds.
+Not sybil resistant, but only works if everyone has a single account in the system.

 <br>